mabusid/StockStuff/README.md

 # Stock Visualization

 This program uses LangChain and yfinance to create an LLM for visualizing and describing stocks.
+This is a work in progress – you may encounter bugs.

 Use *streamlit run front_end.py* to run the program.